Low-cost photo wall

 I purchased two wooden strips of 2,3 m in length and drilled holes into them every 10 cm.
 Then I used five screws to mount the strips to the wall, just below the ceiling and above the base board.

 I ran a zinc-plated steel rope through the holes in the strip.
 (Tip: Before your purchase, make sure the rope attracts magnets).
-At the end I secured the rope with rope clamps.
+I secured the ends of the rope with rope clamps.

-Since its installation it we attach all the postcards that we receive to the ropes with small cube magnets.
-By now we have about 200 cards on the wall.
+Since its installation, we attach all the postcards that we receive to the ropes with small cube magnets W-05-N. By now we have about 200 cards on the wall.

 Attention: The magnets are at a dangerous height for children, so be aware when children visit!